 Peter said, “All the other followers may lose their faith.
 But my faith will never be shaken.”
 Jesus answered, “The truth is, tonight you will say you don’t know me.
 You will say it three times before the rooster crows twice.”
 But Peter strongly protested, “I will never say I don’t know you!
 I will even die with you!”
 And all the other followers said the same thing.Matthew 26:32-35 ERV

 When Jesus told Peter a truth about himself, Peter refused to listen to or believe it.
-He wasn’t aware of his own sinful nature, and was too proud to admit that he was capable of hurting his friends.
-Peter avoided any conversation that would bring truth and make him feel worse about himself.
-He also led Jesus’ other followers to do the same.
+He wasn’t aware of his own sinful nature, and was too proud to admit that he was capable of hurting Jesus, his friend.

-Peter’s refusal to be humble and see his own sin led him to doing the very thing he said he wouldn’t to do – betray Jesus.
-He became aware of his sinful nature the hard way.
+Peter’s refusal to be humble and see his own sin led him to doing the very thing he said he wouldn’t do – betray Jesus (Matthew 26:69-75).
+We’ll look at that passage later in our study.
+For now, what’s important to note is that because Peter avoided seeing truth about himself, he had to become aware of his sinful nature the hard way – by taking an action that hurt one of his closest friends.

-- What are some things you do to avoid truth?
+- What are some things you do to avoid seeing truths about yourself, your sins, and your relationship with God?

 - What parts of your sinful nature do you think God is trying to help you be aware of?
 How do you think being more aware of your sinful nature would help your relationship with God and others?